Tim Truzy has a small pack of happy and healthy rescued dogs.

 However, if you have more than one dog in your family, observe which one is most dominant.
 Truthfully, dominance is not aggression necessarily, but you should be ready to intervene with a water bottle to squirt or a commanding voice to calm the pack.
 Dominance is exhibited in nudges, soft growls, and where the dogs choose to sit or rest.

 Notice which dog eats first and leads the others.
-Studying my dogs revealed that our dog "Love" is alpha in the group, and I always give her treats or pet her first because she is the pack’s commander-in-chief.
+Studying my dogs revealed that our dog Love is the alpha in the group, and I always give her treats or pet her first because she is the pack’s commander-in-chief.
 Going down the order to the last member of the pack, I repeat whatever I’ve done for Love.